stoplightio/spectral/docs/getting-started/rulesets.md

   operation-operationId-unique: false
 ```

-The example above will run all of the rules defined in the `spectral:oas2` ruleset (rather than the default behavior that runs just the recommended ones), with one exceptions - we turned `operation-operationId-unique` off.
+The example above will run all of the rules defined in the `spectral:oas2` ruleset (rather than the default behavior that runs only the recommended ones), with one exceptions - we turned `operation-operationId-unique` off.

 The current recommended rules are marked with the property `recommended: true` in their respective rulesets: